Currently accepted at: JMIR mHealth and uHealth

 Date Submitted: Aug 25, 2017

-This study aims to assess feasibility, acceptability and the compliance of an intervention package of voice messaging, direct counselling, and un-conditional cash transfers all on a mobile platform for changing perceptions on nutrition during pregnancy and the first year of a childâ€™s life in a poor rural community in Bangladesh.
+This study aimed to assess the feasibility, acceptability, and perceived appropriateness of an intervention package consisting of voice messaging, direct counseling, and unconditional cash transfers all on a mobile platform for changing perceptions on nutrition during pregnancy and the first year of a childâ€™s life in a poor rural community in Bangladesh.

 We conducted a mixed-methods pilot study.
 We recruited 340 pregnant or recently delivered, lactating women from rural Bangladesh.
 The intervention consisted of an unconditional cash transfer combined with nutrition counseling, both delivered on a mobile platform.
 The participants received a mobile phone and BDT 787 per month (US $10).
 We used a voice messaging service to deliver nutrition-related messages.
 We provided additional nutrition counseling through a nutrition counselor from a call center.
 We carried out cross-sectional surveys at baseline and at the end of the study, focus group discussions, and in-depth interviews with participants and their family members.

 Approximately 89% (245/275) of participants reported that they were able to operate the mobile phones without much trouble.
 Charging of the mobile handsets posed some challenges since only approximately 45% (124/275) households in our study had electricity at home.
 Approximately 26% (72/275) women reported they had charged their mobile phones at their neighborâ€™s house, while 34% (94/275) reported that they charged it at a marketplace.
 Less than 10% (22/275) of women reported difficulties understanding the voice messages or direct counseling through mobile phones, while only 3% (8/275) of women reported they had some problems withdrawing cash from the mobile bank agent.
 Approximately 87% (236/275) women reported spending the cash to purchase food for themselves and their children.